dexy/dexy-site/install/index.md

 The first requirement is to have Python installed on your machine.
 If you don't already have Python 2.6 or 2.7 then go to [python.org/download](http://www.python.org/download/) and install the most recent version of Python 2.7 for your platform.
 Do not install Python 3.

 You can check whether Python is installed, and which version, by typing:
-{{ d['source-install.sh|idio']['python-version'] }}
+{{ d['dexy-easy-install.sh|idio']['python-version'] }}

 Once you have Python installed, you can install [Setuptools](http://pypi.python.org/pypi/setuptools).
 Once this is installed you should be able to install Dexy as at the start of this section.
 (Some people prefer to use [pip](http://www.pip-installer.org/), after you have installed Setuptools you may also want to install pip and use that to install Dexy.)

 Once you have installed Dexy, you can make sure it's working by typing:

-{{ d['source-install.sh|idio']['dexy-help'] }}
+{{ d['dexy-easy-install.sh|idio']['check'] }}

 ## Dexy Filter Requirements

 Many of Dexy's filters depend on having other software installed, so depending on which filters you want to use, you might need to install some extra software too.
-For example, if you want to use the latex filter to turn documents written in LaTeX into PDFs, then you'll need to install TeXLive or a similar package.
+For example, if you want to use the latex filter to turn documents written in LaTeX into PDFs, then you'll need to install TeXLive or another latex distribution.

 You can call dexy with the --filters option to see which filters are available on your system.
 If a filter you want isn't available, then search the dexy.log file for information about why it's not available.